MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivables/sb-billing-features.md

 ## Reversing a period billing

-This topic provides an example that shows how to reverse the billing of a period for a schedule line.

-A billing schedule has the following one line only:
+A billing schedule has only one line:
 - Billed monthly for 12 months from January to December.
 - Invoices have been created for all periods up to April (for example, the **Billed** check box is marked on the **View billing detail** page).

 You want to reverse the invoice for the April billing period.

-Since an invoice for the April billing period has been created, the **Billed** status for the detail cannot be removed.
-To be able to reverse the April billing, you must create an offsetting credit note for the line:
+Because an invoice for the April billing period has been created, the **Billed** status for the detail cannot be removed.
+To reverse the April billing, an offsetting credit note must be created for the line:
 1. In the **All billing schedules** page, create a new schedule line for the same item.
 2. Change the **Quantity** of the item to a negative value of the original quantity.
 3. Set the **Billing frequency** to **One-time**.
-4. Set the start and end dates to the same as the billing detail line for which you want to create a credit note.
+4. Update the start and end dates to the same as the billing detail line for which you want to create a credit note.
 In this example, 4/1/2019 to 4/30/2019.
 5. Save the changes.
 6. Open the **Generate invoice** page and create the sales order with the credit note for this period.
 Optionally, you can select the option to post the invoice as well.